solidi/writing/05-deception-degenerate-ab-testing.md

 ### Group: “Shift, Adjust and Filter Information”

-We will try to adjust information or direct the user into a desired action by either giving or taking information away at measured points.
-Taking it a step further in tests, information manipulation can be targeted to identified groups of users.
+We will try to alter information or direct the user to a desired action by either giving or taking information away at measured points.
+Taking it a step further, information manipulation can be targeted to identified groups of users.

 This wraps up the pattern examples. **Urgency**, **faking**, **scarcity**, **giving**, **hiding** are subjectively divisive.
 Are they unethical?

-## Degenerate Tests May Be Unethical Tests
+## Degenerate Tests may be Unethical Tests

 In mathematics, a degenerate triangle exists in the overarching term of degeneracy cases:

-> A **degenerate** case is a limiting case in which an element of a class of objects is qualitatively different from the rest of the class and hence belongs to another, usually simpler, class. **Degeneracy** is the condition of being a **degenerate** case.
+> A **degenerate** case where an element of a class of objects is qualitatively different from the rest of the class and hence belongs to another, usually simpler, class. **Degeneracy** is the condition of being a **degenerate** case.

 The degenerate triangle is deceptive, and so are the patterns defined above.
 All tests are doable without the user understanding it had happened nor platforms catching authors in the act.
 These A/B tests are a degenerate class of the typical e-commerce tricks such as *urgency*, *scarcity*, and *human fallacy*.
 These techniques are, in most cases, harmless but act on *deception*.
 The question posed here is when the human is unknowingly participating, is it ethical to run these tests?

-The question may have already been answered because large technology companies have published their results.
+The question has been answered by large technology companies which published their results.

 ## A/B/Code/Deception Testing

-Some years ago, both Facebook and OkCupid deceived their users by running controversial A/B tests surrounding content engagement by companion matching.
+Some years ago, both Meta and OkCupid deceived their users by running controversial A/B tests surrounding content engagement by companion matching.
 Then, they posted the results to the public.
-Opponents suggested that manipulating emotions and incorrectly matching incompatible date companions was wrong.
-This started a very long chain of responses from the [community](https://techcrunch.com/2014/06/29/ethics-in-a-data-driven-world/).
+Opponents suggested that manipulating emotions and they matching incompatible companions was wrong.
+This started a long chain of responses from the [community](https://techcrunch.com/2014/06/29/ethics-in-a-data-driven-world/).

 ![The increasing data and tooling power will be the deciding factor.
 [Post here](https://www.gwern.net/docs/psychology/okcupid/weexperimentonhumanbeings.html).](images/05-09.png)

-One excellent research paper focused on this test fallout.
-You can read it [here](https://journals.sagepub.com/doi/pdf/10.1177/1747016116680664).
+One excellent research paper focused on this [test fallout.](https://journals.sagepub.com/doi/pdf/10.1177/1747016116680664).
 Raquel Benbunan-Fitch dubbed these as A/B/C/D testing, where she states:

 > This is a deep form of testing, which I propose to call **Code/Deception** or **C/D** experimentation to distinguish it from the surface level testing associated with A/B testing.

 Are the tests ethical?
-Well, the debate rages on.
+Well, the debate continues today.

 The position of this author is to communicate to your customers.
 Let me suggest ways in which we can state our testing code of conduct.

-## Ethics May Start By Saying We Are "Ethical"
+## Ethics May Start by Saying We Are "Ethical"

-While the industry is attempting to figure out how to roll out and scale A/B testing to their advantage, I’d like to define how we can avoid these types of C/D tests.
+While the industry rolls out and scales A/B testing to their advantage, I’d like to define how we can avoid these types of C/D tests.

 Here are a few ideas that are centered around communicating the use of live user testing.

-1. Clearly specifying an A/B testing section in a Terms of Service.
+1. Clearly specifying an A/B testing section in a Terms of Service
-1. Publish an ethical statement and guiding principles of A/B testing.
+1. Publish an ethical statement and guiding principles of A/B testing
-1. Visually indicating an A/B test is being performed with an opt-out.
+1. Visually indicate an A/B test is being performed with opt-out

 The messaging presented is up to the stakeholders, and should be plain language.
 The boundaries of testing must be clear.

-For item three, test evangelists would agree that this behavior would highly disrupt the results, and the test would not be valid.
-The test author does not expect the user to feel that they are in a test “A” or “B” mode.
-The author wants the user to act as normal to measure correctly.
+For item three, test evangelists agree that this behavior would disrupt the results, and the test would not be valid.
+In "A" or "B" mode, the author requires the user to act as normal to measure correctly.

-While that might be true, we would still want to give the option at an appropriate time, in user preferences or sign-up.
+While that might be true, we would want to give the option at an appropriate time, in user preferences or sign-up.
 We want to measure and satisfy the user's concern which is the *product's value.*

 ---

 In the future, state and government agencies will define C/D testing limitations as public knowledge increases and problematic tests are uncovered.
-Companies may be caught performing highly degenerate tests that none of us could fathom.
+Companies have been caught performing highly degenerate tests that none of us could fathom.

 What would be the consequence of being deceptive?
 At this time, there are **no examples** of crossing a line.
 We have the power to ask whether to *associate* with the authoring team that *knowingly* deploys these questionable tests or *opt-out* of these deceptive practices.

 ![Impactful wisdom by [Daniel Weber](https://news.ycombinator.com/item?id=8230442).](images/05-10.png)

 Time will tell how deceptive testing shakes out.
-Data, tooling and their alignment will continue to increase testing power.
-Increased public awareness will spur hard questions.
+Data, tooling and their alignment will continue to improve testing.
+And increase public awareness will spur hard questions.

 If there is one lasting advice, try not to deceive... too much.